austin1985/Useful-stuff/redux.md

   ```

   Types.js defines the name of the actions.
 It is a convention to use string constants to describe action names.
   Actions are exported functions, these functions are called by the react components.
-The functions can call the dispatch     function which is updating the state state in the store.
+The functions can call the dispatch     function which will update the state in the store.